nickkuijpers/laravel-custom-post-manager/README.md

 Niku\Cms\CmsServiceProvider::class,
 ```

 Register the following middleware to whitelist your post types in the route files.
+You dont have to do anything further with this as
+we use this in our provider to secure the api routes of the post manager.

 ```php
 protected $routeMiddleware = [